-Jovana Vranic, HR Manager Technical Recruiting at XING SE, answers seven questions about recruiting and retaining international talent, and outlines the onboarding and integration support that employers need to provide to international hires and their relocating spouses.
+Jovana Vranic, HR Manager Technical Recruiting at XING, answers seven questions about recruiting and retaining international talent, and outlines the onboarding and integration support that employers need to provide to international hires and their relocating spouses.

 1. Headquartered in Hamburg and having recently opened new offices in Porto and Valencia, why is XING expanding to new locations?

 In addition to our headquarters in Hamburg, XING now also has office locations in Barcelona, Porto, Berlin, Munich, Vienna, Zurich, and Valencia.
 The reason for this is pretty simple — for an organization growing so quickly it was necessary to expand to new locations so that we could find the right people, with the required skills and talent, to join the team.
 Doing so was important to ensure the continued growth and success of the organization, and to remain competitive in the global war for talent.

 What’s more, the ‘New Work’ philosophy is really important to XING, and we try to promote a healthy work-life balance in everything that we do.
 Providing employees with flexible working arrangements is part of this philosophy, sourcing talent across multiple locations and working together in collaboration — without necessarily having to be in the same place.
 As is also true for our members, we want XING employees to benefit from these positive changes in the world of work, and be able to shape their working life to suit their individual needs and circumstances, regardless of location.

 2. What do you see as the challenges in attracting and retaining international talent?